Chaklader/mnist-digit-classifier/NOTE.md

 3. Not suitable for multi-label classification (where an instance can belong to multiple classes)

-### Implementation

 In practice, Softmax is often combined with cross-entropy loss for training classification models.
 Many deep learning frameworks provide built-in implementations of Softmax.

-### Conclusion

 The Softmax function is a powerful tool for multi-class classification problems, providing a way to convert arbitrary real-valued vectors into probability distributions.
 Its ability to handle multiple classes and provide interpretable outputs makes it a staple in many neural network architectures.